 Invite students to write about a “fictional” family, write in the third person, make up their examples and use no names.

 Why should you use this blog in your classroom?

 Students that see connections between their coursework and real experiences do better in school.

 Most students will either be parents one day or have children in their lives that they care about, so the topical information can help them build their knowledge about children and parenting and develop a positive image of the type of parenting they want to do.

-Newly developed end-of-course assessments to be used by many states will require that students demonstrate that they can think critically.
+New end-of-course assessments adopted by many states will require that students demonstrate that they can think critically.
 These prompts help students practice critical thinking.

-Newly developed end-of-course assessments to be used by many states will require that students demonstrate that they can analyze what they read.
+New end-of-course assessments adopted by many states will require that students demonstrate that they can analyze what they read.
 These prompts help students practice analysis.